 A few years ago, we had a really bad wind storm blow through our area.
 It knocked down all kinds of trees on our private road and a huge tree in our front yard.

 Because we are so rural, we were without power for days.
 At the time, we didn’t have our woodstove installed yet.
 We installed it the very next winter.

 However, if it wasn’t for our gas grill, I’m not sure what we would’ve done.
 We had no power, we couldn’t even make it off of our road though we were cutting wood with a vengeance, and I had 6 people in my home looking to me for food.

-So thankfully, we had a gas grill that I was able to power up and cook all kinds of great foods on.
+Thankfully, we had a gas grill that I was able to power up and cook all kinds of great foods on.
 I made coffee every morning with a percolator.
 We had delicious breakfast sandwiches in the morning.
-I was also able to make full blown meals for lunch and dinner.
+I was also able to make full-blown meals for lunch and dinner.

 5. Camping Stove

 Would you believe that there was a time in my life I would’ve never even gone camping and now I’ve adopted the homesteading lifestyle?

 Well, that is the truth.
 Yet, now I love the outdoors.
 When we go on vacation, I don’t want to go to crowded cities.
 Most people call Disney World the happiest place on earth.
 To me it was torture.
 I just love to be in a cabin off in the woods somewhere for a while, or even a tent.
 I’m really not that picky.

 However, I digress, if you are like me, and love quiet getaways, then you probably have a camping stove.
 If not, you are in luck because you can buy them online for very little money.

 So if you are trying to live off-grid, or need a survival cooking option for camping or emergencies, then this might be a good fit for you.
 The reason is that these are easy to store and take along with you.